IgorMing/ionic-BarcodeScanner/README.md

 ```
 *(This command  will install all project dependencies.)*

-> If show some message about 'permission denied' in the next steps, run the command: `sudo su`
+> If show some message about 'Permission Denied' in the next steps, run the command: `sudo su`

-Addict the platforms you want (android, ios, blackberry)
+Adding the platforms you want (android, ios, blackberry)
 ```
 ionic platform add [platform]
 ```